 When I hear the news of another active shooting, my entire body tenses and my heart starts to hurt.
-I am transported back to the day when my beautiful butterfly, Dylan, was killed nine years ago in his first-grade classroom at Sandy Hook Elementary.
+I am transported back to the day when my beautiful butterfly, Dylan, was killed in 2012 in his first-grade classroom at Sandy Hook Elementary.

 When the shootings are over, I wait to hear the names of the dead and injured.
 I wait to hear of the warning signs that were given and (often) ignored.
 While my heart breaks for the victims and their families, my soul aches for our country as we collectively endure yet another tragedy that could have been prevented.